UkoeHB/bevy_simplenet/README.md

-# Bevy SimpleNet {INITIAL RELEASE IS WIP}
+# Bevy Simplenet {INITIAL RELEASE IS WIP}

-Provides a bi-directional server/client channel implemented over websockets that can be stored in bevy resources: `Res<Client>`, `Res<Server`.
+Provides a bi-directional server/client channel implemented over websockets.
+Clients automatically work on native and WASM targets.
 This crate is suitable for user authentication, talking to a matchmaking service, communicating between micro-services, games that don't have strict latency requirements, etc.

 **Warning**: This crate requires nightly rust (see open TODOs).